-The proper way to keep and store pollen patties is by freezing without drying after it is collected.
+The proper way to keep and store pollen patties is by freezing them without drying them after it is collected.
 It should only be stored over one winter and then irradiated into consumable patties.

 A Review of Mann Lake FD357 Bee Pro Patties

-The ready for use pollen patties from Mann Lake are specially formulated for the honeybee.
-It is available in a 10 pound package with each of the patty weighing approximately 1 pound.
+The ready-for-use pollen patties from Mann Lake are specially formulated for the honeybee.
+It is available in a 10-pound package with each of patty weighing approximately 1 pound.
 This substance can be mixed with Pro Health, which is a digestive health aide that helps encourage bees to consume patties and feeds with medication.
 The Mann Lake Pollen patties are not only rich in nutritional value but it also facilitates a faster consumption in bees.
-It improves the overall brood production and results in better performing hives.
+It improves the overall brood production and results in better-performing hives.
 It is ready for use and does not require any special mixing.

 Features and Benefits

 - It is available in a 10-pound size packaging with each patty weighing approximately 1 pound.
-The package has dimensions of 12-1/4 inches length x 10-1/2 inches in width x 3 inches in height.
+The package has dimensions of 12-1/4 inches in length x 10-1/2 inches in width x 3 inches in height.

 - No need to worry about mixing.

-- Blends well with Pro Health – one of the health aide that helps stimulate bees to feed on pollen patties and other medicated feeds.
+- Blends well with Pro Health – one of the health aids that helps stimulate bees to feed on pollen patties and other medicated feeds.

 - It is used by those who want to encourage faster consumption and enjoy maximum nutritional value.

 - These patties have been tested and proven to be effective in brood production.
-It helps kick-start an early brood production in hives.
-Controlled hives experienced an increase in brood production from 1 and half to 3 frames overall.
+It helps kick-start early brood production in hives.
+Controlled hives experienced an increase in brood production from 1 and a half to 3 frames overall.
 It is able to rapidly increase bee populations.

-- It can be fed on bees on all seasons since it is not dependent on weather.
+- It can be fed to bees in all seasons since it is not dependent on weather.

 Pros and Cons